12 Top-Rated Things to Do in Ölüdeniz

 From May to around mid-October, tour boat operators offer full-day boat trips starting from the jetty at Ölüdeniz Beach.

 This is sightseeing at its most easygoing.
 These trips are all about sunbathing on board, swim stops, and watching the coastal scenery as you cruise by.

 On the downside, many group-tour boats blast pop music during the trip, so if you're looking for a quieter boat tour experience it can be a better idea to organize a private excursion.

 The typical Ölüdeniz boat trip itinerary does a loop around the coast, with great views of the dramatic cliffs of the Yedi Burun (Seven Capes) along the way.
-There are usually stops at Butterfly Valley, Gemiler Island (also known as St. Nicholas Island), and Aquarium Bay.

 7. Discover Ancient Xanthos